3mcd/javelin/docs-src/content/ecs/filtering.md

 ## Change Detection

-Sometimes you may want to capture changes to entities and their components.
+Sometimes it's useful to capture changes made to entities and their components.
 For example, it may be useful to know when a component is attached to (or detached from) an entity in order to notify a third-party library, or update another component in your game.

 By default, query results will exclude detached components, and include newly attached components alongside an entity's existing components.